Broadcasting House, Belfast: History

 The building was designed by George James Miller of James Miller & Sons of Glasgow in 1936 and completed in 1938.

-BBC Broadcasting House in Belfast has many radio studios, some self-operated, some manned, used for the BBC's main local radio station in Northern Ireland – BBC Radio Ulster, as well as being used by the BBC for other radio productions.
+BBC Broadcasting House in Belfast has many radio studios, some self-operated, some staffed, used for the BBC's main local radio station in Northern Ireland – BBC Radio Ulster, as well as being used by the BBC for other radio productions.
 There is also a news studio for radio news bulletins, a newsroom which provides news gathering for both television and radio news services for BBC Northern Ireland, along with production offices, makeup, green room, dressing rooms and hospitality/cafeteria services.

 Broadcasting House is linked by satellite and cable to the whole BBC network, and is able to link to broadcasters around the world through the BBC's global link ups.

 BBC Broadcasting House in Belfast has two main television studios named Studio B and Studio 1.
 Studio B is a 2000 sqft studio, home to BBC Northern Ireland's local news programme BBC Newsline, as well as home to other news/politics/current affairs programming.
 Studio 1 is a 2200 sqft studio, and is used for small productions.
 It can accommodate an audience of around one hundred if needed, and is ideal for small productions, interviews and is also used for media training purposes.
 There is also a small presentation studio and a small CSO studio used for small news bulletins, weather, or single-camera interviews.

 BBC Northern Ireland's main 5000 sqft television studio called Studio A is not based at the BBC Broadcasting House, but is located a number of streets away at BBC Blackstaff House on Great Victoria Street in Belfast.